Pidgeot/python-lnp/readme.txt

 The code is prepared for different executable generators on each platforms: pyinstaller on Windows and Linux, and py2app on OS X. If you want to use a different one, you'll need to do the appropriate modifications yourself.

 These instructions are tested with Python 2.7, but should work with 3.x as well.
+You may be able to substitute "easy_install" with "pip install".

 Note:
-  **On Windows and Linux**, the resulting executable and *everything else* in the same directory must be placed in the same folder as the LNP.py script is currently placed.
+  The resulting executable must be placed in the same directory as the LNP.py script is currently placed.
 This is because it relies on a specific directory structure in order to find the Dwarf Fortress folder, as well as utilities, graphics packs, etc.

-  **On OS X**, the bundle is completely self-contained; it just needs to be placed in the right directory.

 Windows
 -------